stoolball-england/stoolball-org-uk/Documentation/Database.md

 ### If Umbraco fails to boot

-If you run Umbraco after inspecting the database in Visual Studio you may get an error saying Umbraco failed to boot.
+If you run Umbraco after inspecting the database in Visual Studio you may get an error saying Umbraco failed to boot because "A connection string is configured but Umbraco could not connect to the database".
 If so the database is probably still locked by SQL Server.
 Open a PowerShell prompt in the root of this repository and run `.\Scripts\Stop-SqlServer.ps1` to kill the lock, then refresh the browser.

 ## Creating and upgrading the database